Dental Implants Coppell

 Premier Tooth Replacement is Now Within Reach

 A tooth consists of a root and a crown.
 To remain fully functional, it needs both components to keep the jawbone dense and strong enough to support your pearly whites.
-When one or more teeth go missing, you have the option to replace only the crown using a dental bridge or denture; however, if you want to avoid bone resorption over time, it’s best to opt for a solution that will also bring back the tooth root – dental implants.
+When one or more teeth go missing, you have the option to replace only the crown using a dental bridge or denture; however, if you want to avoid bone resorption over time, it’s best to opt for a solution that will also bring back the tooth root – dental implants in Coppell.
 If you are interested in finding out whether you are a candidate for this premier method of tooth replacement, contact us today.

 • Partnered with Outside Specialists for Implant Placement

-• Same-Day Implant Dentures Available
+• Implant Dentures Available

 • Dentist with 35+ Years of Experience